 Schuylkill River Development Corporation

-SRDC is a 501(c)(3) nonprofit organization charged by the City of Philadelphia with revitalizing the area around the 8-mile tidal section of the Schuylkill River, from the Fairmount Dam to the Delaware River, branded as Schuylkill Banks.
-The centerpiece of this effort is the construction, programming, and maintenance of a continuous riverfront trail and greenway with associated access points and amenities along the Banks.
+SRDC is a 501(c)(3) nonprofit organization charged by the City of Philadelphia with revitalizing the Schuylkill River corridor from the Fairmount Dam to the Delaware River, branded as Schuylkill Banks.
+The centerpiece of this effort is the construction, programming, and maintenance of a continuous 8-mile riverfront trail and greenway with associated access points and amenities along the Banks.
 The first phase of trail construction, which is well underway, will connect the Fairmount Water Works and Bartram’s Garden, both National Historic Landmarks.
-The subsequent phases of trail construction will extend Schuylkill Banks to Fort Mifflin, another National Historic Landmark, situated near the confluence of the Schuylkill and Delaware Rivers.
+Subsequent phases of trail construction will extend Schuylkill Banks to Fort Mifflin, another National Historic Landmark, situated near the confluence of the Schuylkill and Delaware Rivers.

 SRDC is revitalizing Philadelphia’s tidal Schuylkill River corridor into an asset that connects neighborhoods and encourages investment.
 Working with the City and stakeholders to build, maintain, and program Schuylkill Banks, SRDC drives improvements in recreation and transportation, community and economic development, public health, and environmental stewardship, benefiting neighbors, Philadelphia and the region.